ibm-cloud-docs/containers/cs_storage.md

    ```
    {: pre}

-3. Optional: When you update the plug-in, the `default` storage class is reset to `ibmc-file-bronze`.
-If you want to use a different storage class as the default, run the following command.
+3. Optional: When you update the plug-in, the `default` storage class is unset.
+If you want to set the default storage class to a storage class of your choice, run the following command.
    ```
    kubectl patch storageclass <storageclass> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
    ```